 Making a complaint about your GP to the NHS can ensure that this is investigated properly and that it doesn’t happen again.
 Alongside making a complaint, you could also be entitled to make a GP negligence claim.

 If you have suffered any harm or injury due to negligence that has been carried out by your GP, you may be entitled to compensation.
-Pursuing a GP negligence claim alongside making a complaint can provide you with financial support and closure, as well as helping the NHS to ensure that it doesn’t happen again.
+Pursuing a GP negligence claim alongside making a complaint can provide you with financial support and closure, as well as help the NHS to ensure that it doesn’t happen again.

-At Patient Claim Line, we have a team of specialist solicitors who can help you pursue a GP negligence claim and obtain the compensation that you deserve.
-We understand that dealing with GP negligence can be overwhelming but we are here to support you through every step of your claims process.
-We have extensive experience in handling GP negligence claims and have helped many patients claim for GP negligence.
-Plus, we work on a no win no fee basis meaning that there is no financial risk in pursuing your claim.
+We understand that dealing with GP negligence can be overwhelming, but we are here to support you through every step of your claims process.
+We have extensive experience in handling GP negligence claims and have helped many patients claim compensation for GP negligence.
+Plus, we work on a no-win, no-fee basis, meaning that there is no financial risk in pursuing your claim.